btlenny/band-harbor/README.md

 # Next Steps
 - My initial intention was to create a site that utilized the Spotify API as its main resource, but was unable to get it to work.
 Will get that implemented next.
 - Currently users have to input a URL to upload album art, but it would be ideal do setup a database so users can upload a photo
-- Mobile functionality.
-Currently it's difficult to navigate on mobile
+- Overall functionality, but mobile functionality is lacking.
+Currently it's difficult to navigate through in a mobile environment and needs pararmeters to make components more dynamic.